Germany: Merkel's chosen successor Kramp-Karrenbauer will not run for chancellor | DW | 10.02.2020

 Most recently, a vote in the state legislature in Thuringia last week saw the CDU and the far-right Alternative for Germany (AfD) Party collectively backing a centrist candidate, a move that was widely perceived as breaking a political taboo against working with extremist parties in Germany.

 She had been criticized for her management of the crisis and her inability to unite the party behind her.
-Her calls for fresh state elections in Thuringia were largely ignored.
+Her calls for fresh state elections in Thuringia were largely ignored by the party there.

 Read more: Why is everyone in Germany talking about Thuringia and AfD?